huayunh/huayunh.github.io/resources/steganography/README.md

 "Forward to port" -> Specify.
 Enter `8080`, because that's the port our server is listening to.

+#### Find your IP address and access your application anywhere on the internet

-**Then save / activate the configuration.** If you still have the Node.js server running, you should now be able to visit the website at `http://{your ip address}/compare.html` where `{your ip address}` is your broadband IP address (visit [whatismyipaddress.com](whatismyipaddress.com), for example, to find out your broadband IP address).
+You should now be able to visit the website at `http://{your ip address}/compare.html` where `{your ip address}` is your broadband IP address (visit [whatismyipaddress.com](whatismyipaddress.com), for example, to find out your broadband IP address).

 ## URL parameters